 2,000 Calories of Fatty Goodness

 Ever seen the early ’80’s Movie “Caveman“?
-For some reason I saw it alot when I was little; there’s a scene where the cavemen steal a pterodactyl (thank you spell check) egg.
+For some reason I saw it alot when I was little.
+There’s a scene where the cavemen steal a pterodactyl (thank you spell check) egg.
 While trying to get it back to the cave, it ends up on top of a mini boiling caldera, thus steaming a perfect sunny side up egg.
 Of course egg in your face comedy insues, and they happily take home a shit ton of perfectly cooked egg.
 I always thought cooking an egg that big would be friggin’ sweet…I also yearned to be forgotten in a grocery store after hours with nothing to do but eat my way through the store, buuuut I digress.
 I recently came close to one of those dreams when coming home from the Wild Animal Park.
 We pass this farmers stand on our way home every time we go, but this time we finally dropped the hammer and bought this

 Going for it